 - Good communicator

 Preparing for a treasury career interview requires a strong knowledge of technical finance and accounting concepts.
-In terms of technical questions, you will likely be asked a lot of macro economic questions related to interest rates, currencies (foreign exchange/FX), as well as derivatives such as options, futures, and forwards.
-Questions such as, “How would you manage foreign exchange exposure in our business?” would be a common example.
+In terms of technical questions, you are likely to be asked a lot of macro economic questions related to interest rates, currencies (foreign exchange/FX), as well as derivatives such as options, futures, and forwards.
+Questions such as, “How would you manage foreign exchange exposure in our business?” are common.

 People typically enter a treasury career path by moving up internally from an accounting position on the corporate side or moving over from accounting or banking.
-Entry level positions are analysts and they can then move up to mangers, directors and ultimately “treasurer”.
-It can take anywhere from 2-5 years to move up through the positions.
+Entry level positions are analysts.
+They can move up to being managers, directors, and ultimately treasurer.
+It can take anywhere from two to five years to move up through the positions.